HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_different_simulation_options.rst

 In the example below, we will create a standard run for one year (1989) and go through the necessary steps, step-by-step.

 **Prerequisites:** You will need to clone WaterGAP and create an environment to run it in.
-If you haven't done so already follow the :ref:`five minute guide <five_minute_guide>` for this.
+If you haven't done so already follow the :ref:`five minute guide <five_minute_guide_naturalized_run>` for this.

 .. _prepare_input_data: